-Credits, Grade Letter, Grade Points, Credit Points
+Credits, Grade Letter Grade Points, Credit Points

-- Credit is a unit of academic input measured in terms of the weekly contact hours assigned to a course. - Grade Letter is an index to indicate the performance of a student in a particular Course (Paper).
-It is the transformation of actual marks secured by a student in a Course/Paper.
-It is indicated by a Grade Letter O, A+, A, B+, B, C, F. There is a range of marks for each Grade Letter. - Grade Point is weightage allotted to each grade letter depending on the marks awarded in a course/paper. - Credit Points number of credits assigned for the paper multiplied by grade point secured for that course / paper
+Credit is a unit of academic input measured in terms of the weekly contact hours assigned to a course in a semester.

+Grade Letter is an index to indicate the performance of a student in a particular course (Paper).
+It is the transformation of actual marks secured by a student in a course/paper.
+It is indicated by a Grade letter O, A, B, C, D, E, F. There is a range of marks for each Grade Letter.

+Grade Point is weightage allotted to each grade letter depending on the marks awarded in a course/paper